unxed/ap/ap.md

 - **Use Full Lines for Locators:** Snippets and anchors MUST correspond to full lines of code (from the first non-whitespace character to the last), not partial lines.
 The AI MUST perform a final self-check to ensure it is not using a substring of an original line.

 - **Write Snippets and Content Unindented:** When creating `snippet`, `start_snippet`, `end_snippet`, `anchor`, or `content` blocks, the AI MUST NOT include any common leading whitespace (indentation) that applies to the entire block.
 The code should be written as if it started in the first column.
 This is critical because the Patcher is responsible for automatically determining and applying the correct final indentation based on the code's destination.
+This is one of the most common source of errors.
+Before finalizing output, the AI MUST double-check that.
   ```c
   Bad example (having unneeded 4 leading spaces):
       {